MAIF/daikoku/storage-sql-migration.md

   columns, or move those callers to `find` + `map`.
 - **Indexes.** The ~60 JSONB expression indexes (`createIndexes`, `PostgresDataStore.scala`) stay valid — same storage.
 What the migration reveals they *don't* cover is collected below.

+## Phase 4 notes

+The repos the plan had forgotten turned out to be the most repetitive: 21 of `operationRepo`'s 23 queries were the same "pending operations" copy-paste across the test suites, and most of the rest were `_id $in [...]`.
+Two generic helpers absorbed them: `deleteByIds`, the pendant of `findByIds`, and `findByIdsPaginated`.

+Three more queries that matched nothing:

+- **The queue's concurrency guard.** `QueueJob.deleteFirstOperation` asked `exists({"Status": "InProgress"})` — capital S, while an `Operation` writes `status`.
+  `content->>'Status'` is always NULL, so `alreadyRunning` was always false and the queue could pick up a second operation while one was still running.
+- **Team and tenant translations.** `TeamController.teamHome` and `TenantController.getTenant` look
+  translations up by `element.id`, but `Translation` is `(tenant, language, key, value)` — it has no `element` field any more.
+Both endpoints have always answered an empty `translation` object.
+  Ported as-is: restoring it means deciding how a translation names its entity, which the model no longer expresses.
+- **`fetchPages`** on `ApiDocumentation` had no caller at all.
+Removed.

+The last two `findWithProjection` went with them.
+Note the projection returned *every* column as text, so the documentation titles endpoint rendered `lastModificationAt` as a string; the typed replacement keeps that, since the front reads only `_id`, `title` and `level`.

 ## Phase 3 notes